 Patios on Private Property

-Council has also extended the Temporary Zoning By-law amendment for patios on private property to December 31st to align with the Alcohol and Gaming Commission’s (AGCO) temporary extension for liquor licensing.
-The City continues to engage in discussions with the Province regarding the need for a continued AGCO temporary extension into 2021.
+Council has also extended the Temporary Zoning By-law amendment for patios on private property to January 1, 2022 to align with the Alcohol and Gaming Commission’s (AGCO) temporary extension for liquor licensing.

 Heating of Patios and Blankets

 TSSA has prepared a fact sheet regarding heaters on outdoor patios.
 All heaters must be approved for use in Canada and installed and operated as per the manufacturer’s instructions including proper ventilation and maintaining recommended clearances to combustibles and customers.
 All appropriate portable extinguishers are required to be on location.
 The type and size of portable extinguishers is relative to the size of patio and number of heaters in use.
 Patio Operators must also adhere to all requirements of the Ontario Fire Code.

 For any inquiries related to fire pits, open-air fires or specific questions related to heating patios, please contact FirePrevention@ottawa.ca.

 Please be advised that Ottawa Public Health has recommended that either customers bring their own blankets or if blankets are provided, that they are laundered in between uses.
 It is also important to ensure that combustibles, such as blankets, are kept away from any heating sources.

 Covered Patios – Tents and other types of structures